-Total artificial replenishment (to both the WWR and MC Management Areas) for 2021 was 25,639 AF, all delivered to the WWR.
-There was no artificial replenishment water delivered to the Mission Creek Groundwater Replenishment Facility in 2021 (see Exhibit 7).
-Nevertheless, the MC Management Area is still currently overdelivered per the 2004 Settlement Agreement by approximately 8,000 AF to date.
+Total artificial replenishment (to both the WWR and MC Management Areas) for 2022 was 25,960 AF, all delivered to the WWR.
+There was no artificial replenishment water delivered to the Mission Creek Groundwater Replenishment Facility in 2022 (see Exhibit 7).
+Nevertheless, the MC Management Area remains overdelivered per the 2004 Settlement Agreement.

-Based on the production relationship between the Whitewater River Subbasin and the MC, in accordance with the 2014 Mission Creek Water Management Agreement, about 91.8% of imported water deliveries in 2022 will be directed to the WWR Management Area and 8.2% to the MC Management Area, based on 2021 production (see Exhibit 6).
+Based on the production relationship between the Whitewater River Subbasin and the MC, in accordance with the 2014 Mission Creek Water Management Agreement, about 92.0% of imported water deliveries in 2023 will be directed to the WWR Management Area and 8.0% to the MC Management Area, based on 2022 production (see Exhibit 6).